 which came to their attention in the course of their trade, profession, business or employment.”

-Hence, with a 5 to 6-month window from Zhang’s arrest to the start of CAD’s investigations, the Singaporean duo could have filed the STR, but they had failed to do so.
+Hence, with a 4-month window from Zhang’s arrest to the start of CAD’s investigations, the Singaporean duo could have filed the STR, but they had failed to do so.
 Consequently, the charges were brought against them in Nov 2017.

 Fast Forward to 2017 – What Could Have Done Differently?